itsneyoa/fragrunning-bot/README.md

 # Fragruns bot
 A bot written by neyoa cause i couldn't find any open source ones
-> Please note Hypixel has a history of banning these bots without a reason - As there is no official statement yet this is entirely use at your own risk!
+> Warning -  Hypixel has a history of banning these bots without a reason.
+As there is no official statement yet this is entirely use at your own risk!

 <hr>

+> Please note this is still heavily in development and probably doesn't work at the moment

 ## Table of Content